wp-plugins/youtube-playlist-thumbs/readme.txt

 [Demo](http://codepen.io/jsphstls/full/aOOqzg)

 Install and activate the plugin.
-Insert the [ypt playlist_id=] shortcode in your page or post and insert your playlist ID ater the equal.
+Insert the [ypt playlist_id=] shortcode in your page or post and insert your playlist ID after the equal.
 When that content is published and viewed, a Youtube player will appear and a column of thumbnails will load to the right of the player.
 Clicking the thumbnails switches between videos.

 This plugin includes a small CSS file for minimal styling that was written to target the specific IDs of the thumb list and player.